 Tell you what, you have to give it to its author and her team they devised a brilliant way to market the idea.
 She called it the secret of the universe and assured millions around the globe its principles are based on quantum mechanics.
 Whoa![Since we’re at it, here’s a great scientific, beginner’s level, book on quantum physics: How To Teach Quantum Physics To Your Dog].

-Was The Law of Attraction A Con Trick?
+Is The Law of Attraction a con trick?

 It meticulously pushed under the carpet all the data percentages that didn’t fit the idea.
 They went to town claiming it worked like magic because famous people used it in their lives to rise to success and stardom, and the popular imagination fell for it hook, line, and sinker.

 That’s not how science works, as that book wants you to believe.
 That’s not how scientists want their findings to be popularized.
 They want the people to see the true picture — warts and all, not some photo-shopped glamorous version of their research.

 What the scientists see in the Rosenthal experiment is different from what promoters of Law of Attraction (LoA) see.
 Because scientists have these unique qualities:

 - Scientists accept limitations and failures.
 Rosenthal and Jacobson didn’t hide the fact the Pygmalion effect was seen only in the youngest children — first and second graders, not in the older third and fourth graders.

 - Scientists always stay open to critiques.
 In fact, Robert Thorndike, an expert in educational and psychological testing reviewed the study soon after it came out, and criticized it.
 He even wrote its findings were worthless.